 Conditions Lyme Disease Can Mimic (And Why It’s Often Misdiagnosed)

-Many patients are treated for multiple conditions—neurologic, rheumatologic, or psychiatric—before Lyme disease is ever considered.
+Many patients are treated for multiple conditions—neurologic, rheumatologic, psychiatric, or autonomic—before Lyme disease is ever considered.

 This raises an important question: What conditions can Lyme disease mimic—and why is it so often missed?